lazywithclass/learning/to-study/obsidian-vault/Computer architecture.md

 Data is read into the register file before it is processed, then the instruction is executed, then data is written back to memory.

+### Notes

+During the execute phase we calculate the address of the next instruction, we can't use the ALU since it's busy so we just use a circuit that only performs additions.

 ### Signals

 | Name | Size | 0 | 1 |